Yadiel Rivera: Milwaukee Brewers

 Rivera made his Major League debut on September 22, 2015.

-On September 4, 2016, Rivera was recalled to the active roster from Class AAA Colorado Springs Sky Sox to back up the injured Jonathan Villar.
+On September 4, 2016, Rivera was recalled to the active roster from Triple–A Colorado Springs Sky Sox to back up the injured Jonathan Villar.
 Rivera was designated for assignment by the Brewers on September 15, 2017.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6.

 Miami Marlins

 On November 24, 2017, Rivera signed a minor league contract with the Miami Marlins.
 Rivera's contract was purchased by the Marlins on March 29, 2018, and he was assigned to the Opening Day roster.
 On July 7, 2018, Rivera hit his first career home run at Nationals Park against Nationals starter Max Scherzer.
 He was outrighted to AAA on December 10, 2018.

 He was assigned to Triple-A New Orleans to start the 2019 season.
 On August 6, Rivera was designated for assignment.
 He elected free agency on October 1.

 Texas Rangers

-On January 10, 2020, Rivera signed a minor league deal with the Texas Rangers that included an invitation to Spring Training.
-On August 20, 2020, Rivera was selected to the active roster.
+On January 10, 2020, Rivera signed a minor league contract with the Texas Rangers that included an invitation to spring training.
+On August 20, Rivera was selected to the active roster.
 He made his season debut on August 23.
-On September 4, Rivera was designated for assignment after going 0 for 5 in 5 at-bats over 4 games.
-He became a free agent on November 2, 2020.
+On September 4, Rivera was designated for assignment after going 0–for–5 in 5 at–bats over 4 games.
+He became a free agent on November 2.